sgrtao3/ICB_Response_shinyIO/README.md

 > **"A single-cell immune atlas of solid tumors treated with immune checkpoint blockade"**
 > [https://www.nature.com/articles/s41591-023-02371-y#data-availability](https://www.nature.com/articles/s41591-023-02371-y#data-availability)

-Data were accessed from the GEO/SCP repositories linked in the publication and reformatted for Shiny-based visualization.
+Data were accessed from the GEO/SCP repositories linked in the publication.

 ---